ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 300 BPM, 3:13 | 8.33★\
 *description written by [KuroKuroKuro](https://osu.ppy.sh/users/11931563)*

-*Delta* is popular and played a lot by osu!taiko players, with a BPM of 300, it features 1/4, 1/6 and 1/8 doubles that will come at you relentlessly.
+*Delta* is popular and played a lot by osu!taiko players.
+With a BPM of 300, it features 1/4, 1/6 and 1/8 doubles that will come at you relentlessly.
 In addition, the bar line gimmicks and placement match the song very well, making it a very enjoyable map.
 If you're an advanced player, or even if you're not confident in your skills, why not play for a pass?

 [![](/wiki/shared/news/2021-07-20-project-loved-july-2021/858606.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})